 If you suspect that you may have a hernia or have already been diagnosed with one, Dr. Baerman recommends that you read “In Women, Hernias May Be Hidden Agony.”
 In it, the writer explains how hernias in women are an often overlooked problem.
 She illustrates how many doctors misdiagnose hernia symptoms in women—leaving them in pain for far too long.

 If you believe that you may have a hernia, do not wait to address it.
-Instead, schedule an appointment with Dr. Baerman or with another one of our general surgeons, please call 919-281-1699.
-Or, click here to request a visit online.
+Instead, schedule an appointment with Dr. Baerman or with another one of our general surgeons, To learn more, self-schedule an appointment now.
+Or, call us any time at (919) 220-5255.